sophieM03/git-workshop/README.md

 git remote -v
 ```

-## Arrow colorization
+## Colorize the arrow

 Colorize in green a number of equals that is the number of completed todos.

-## Prepare a new commit and push it to the origin remote
+## Prepare a new commit and push it to origin

 - Add the modified files.
 - Commit with an action verb at the beginning of the message.
-- Push it to the origin remote.
+- Push it to origin.

 ## Prepare a pull request